 Description - Type 2 signs are smaller than Type 1 signs, and should be able to display a three line message but with fewer alphanumeric characters (shorter messages).
 They are typically deployed upstream of major traffic generators such as high volume exits to arterials or major destinations.
 They can also be deployed upstream of recurring incident areas such as exit ramps that develop queues that may impact mainline traffic.
-These signs are often mounted on the side of the road or in the median (and may be cantilever or butterfly mounted on a pole), and are often used to display more location-specific information than Type 1 signs.
+These signs are often mounted on the side of the road or in a median cantilever, and are often used to display more location-specific information than Type 1 signs.
 These signs can also be maintained from the interior of the sign ("walk-in" sign housing).
 Walk-in style DMS are designated Type 2W.
-Front access panel style DMS are designated Type 2 and would be utilized with butterfly mounting structure supports.
+Front access panel style DMS are designated Type 2 and would be utilized with cantilever mounting structure supports.

-- Type 2W DMS mounted on a cantilever support along the outside shoulder is preferred for Type 2 applications.
-A butterfly mounted Type 2 DMS in the median may be considered, but shall require a design deviation. - Advantages Lower costs for sign and mounting; less disruption to traffic for installation and maintenance (may only require shoulder closure for Type 2W DMS). - Disadvantages Smaller size and off shoulder/off center mounting limits the visibility and length of messages; fixed location.
+- Type 2 Front Access DMS mounted on a cantilever support along the outside shoulder is preferred for Type 2 applications.
+A butterfly mounted Type 2 DMS in the median shall not be considered. - Advantages Lower costs for sign and mounting; less disruption to traffic for installation and maintenance (may only require shoulder closure for Type 2W DMS). - Disadvantages Smaller size and off shoulder/off center mounting limits the visibility and length of messages; fixed location.